leomarss/totp-cli/README.md

 ## 🧪 Coming Soon

 - `--search <issuer|name>` to print OTP directly (no menu)
-- Support for HOTP (counter-based tokens)
 - JSON schema validation and linting
 - `--export-csv` for secure offline backup
 - `--import <file>` to merge secrets interactively
-- GitHub Actions for automated tests and linting

 ## 💙 License